-As a Harvard employee, you have many child care options from which to choose.
+Child care is critical to working parents, and Harvard understands that finding the right fit for your family means considering numerous factors.
 You are encouraged to review the options below to see which one may best meet your needs.

 - If you are a benefits-eligible Harvard employee, you may use the free dependent-care resource and referral service available through Harvard’s Employee Assistance Program.

-- To get a list of licensed family day care providers and group child care centers in your community, visit the Massachusetts Department of Early Education and Care.
+- Any member of the general public can get a list of licensed family day care providers and group child care centers in your community, visit the Massachusetts Department of Early Education and Care.

 - Child Care Choices of Boston serves Boston, Brookline, Cambridge, Chelsea, Somerville, Revere, and Winthrop.